 Some UARG member utilities become directly involved in legal cases under their corporate banners as well — Southern and its subsidiaries, AEP and many individual electric cooperatives are just a handful of the companies taking part in the carbon rule litigation outside of UARG.
-Others limit their participation in the group or specify how their financial contributions may be used.

 Such is the case with Dominion Resources Inc., which surprised Doniger and others in the industry when it filed a brief defending the Clean Power Plan.

 Dominion spokeswoman Bonita Harris confirmed that the company is a member of UARG but has specified that its dues may not be expended towards the Clean Power Plan challenge.
 Harris said regardless of the outcome of the litigation, Dominion believes carbon emissions from its power plants will need to be addressed.
 Virginia Gov. Terry McAuliffe recently created a work group to study ways to cut carbon from generators in his state, where Dominion is the largest utility.

 Tennessee Valley Authority spokesman Scott Brooks said the federal power marketer is a "long time" UARG member, although its dues are not used to fund any court proceedings.
 "TVA participates to better understand and comply with complexities of the Clean Air Act.
 We do not participate in the litigation that UARG may undertake," Brooks said.